 Do you have experience with web design?
-Have you made your first dollar with that skill?
+Have you made your first dollar with your skills?

 If you answered yes to both, the entrepreneurial bug has hit you.
 That’s how I felt when I got my first paid job.